-- 1) Focus on systemic drivers.
+1) Focus on systemic drivers.
 Conflicts do not follow administrative boundaries and in some places the boundary may actually be the cause of conflict.
 The county structure provides a means to promote multi-ethnic collaboration and address drivers of conflict that span across administrative units, such as natural resources and ethnic rivalries.
 Planned county peace fora, which bring together civil society, private sector and government actors, should be useful in addressing systemic drivers of conflict, as will efforts to enable inter-county coordination and collaboration-particularly around developmental planning or security issues (such as mass displacement and cattle rustling).
-Strengthening county governments' knowledge of and engagement with the CEWARN system will also allow these considerations to be taken up to cross border levels, where drivers of conflict have considerable impact. - 2) Integrate peace and security.
-As stated above, peace is often considered the domain of local communities, and security the domain of the State.
-This is in part due to the divisions in the mandates of the national and county governments, but also the understanding of what constitutes security, which in most cases is 'reactionary measures when conflicts erupt'.
-In reality, security is an inherent part of maintaining peace, and as such peace and security efforts need to be integrated.
-Integration requires agreements by County Governors and County Commissioners under the current structures on their mandate within the devolved structure, and the strengthening of mechanisms through which communities can play a role, such as through community policing initiatives.
-Judicial systems also need to be established that citizens have confidence in, without ignoring traditional values of problem solving and relationship building.
-Counties and national government structures need to ensure resources are provided to improve collaboration and intelligence amongst the judiciary, the police and communities.
+Strengthening county governments' knowledge of and engagement with the CEWARN system will also allow these considerations to be taken up to cross border levels, where drivers of conflict have considerable impact.